RichardKessler/Bootstrap-and-CSS/README.md

 ## Credits

-*  [https://www.unstableunicorns.com/pages/here-to-slay-wallpapers] - Unstable Unicors - for their images used in the carousel
+* [Unstable Unicorns](https://www.unstableunicorns.com/pages/here-to-slay-wallpapers) - for their images used in the carousel